-Quality health care is doing the right thing for the right patient, at the right time, in the right way to achieve the best possible results.
-Patient safety practices protect patients from preventable harm associated with health care services.
-Together, care quality and patient safety improvement activities can help the health care team achieve the six aims described in the National Academy of Medicine’s (formerly the Institute of Medicine) Crossing the Quality Chasm: safe, effective, patient-centered, timely, efficient, and equitable care.
+Quality health care means doing the right thing — for the right patient, at the right time, in the right way — to achieve the best possible results.
+Patient-safety practices protect patients from preventable harm associated with health care services.